Overview

 - Guided “Departure” and “Voyage” tours – The experience begins at a recreated 1846 ticket office where actors set the scene of famine‑stricken Ireland.
 Costumed performers such as Mrs White and Mrs O’Brien narrate the cramped conditions of steerage, the daily struggle for fresh air, and the ever‑present threat of disease.

-- Explore the ship’s decks – Visitors can walk the captain’s cabin, crew quarters and the lower steerage decks.
-A lift ensures that wheelchair users can reach the lower levels, where narrow bunks and makeshift toilets illustrate the reality of a six‑week Atlantic crossing.
+- Explore the ship’s decks – Walk the captain’s cabin, crew quarters and the lower steerage decks.
+A lift ensures wheelchair users can reach the lower levels, where narrow bunks and makeshift toilets illustrate the reality of a six‑week Atlantic crossing.

-- Irish America Hall of Fame – After the voyage, the exhibition showcases the contributions of Irish emigrants to the United States, with interactive displays on figures like the Kennedys, John Barry and Eugene O’Neill.
+- Irish America Hall of Fame – Interactive displays highlight the contributions of Irish emigrants to the United States, featuring figures such as the Kennedys, Walt Disney, Maureen O’Hara, Thomas Francis Meagher and many more.

 - The Emigrant Flame – A permanent flame stands beside the ship, symbolising the memory of all Irish emigrants worldwide.
 It was lit to fulfil President Kennedy’s promise to return to Ireland in the spring.

 - Captain’s Table Restaurant – Located on the first floor of the visitor centre, the restaurant offers riverside views of the River Barrow.
-The menu features breakfast, lunch and a kids’ menu, with dishes such as fillet haddock, Indian‑style chicken curry and homemade scones.
+The menu includes breakfast, lunch and a kids’ menu, with gluten‑free, vegetarian and seafood options such as haddock fillet, Indian‑style chicken curry and homemade scones.

-- On‑site shop – A well‑stocked shop sells Irish heritage books, souvenirs and locally made products.
+- On‑site shop – A well‑stocked shop sells Irish heritage books, DVDs, CDs, souvenirs and locally made products.

-- Seasonal events – From late November to December the site hosts a Santa Wonderland Experience, featuring Santa, his helpers and festive entertainment on selected dates.
+- Seasonal events – From late November to December the site hosts a Santa Wonderland Experience on selected dates (30 Nov, 1, 7, 8, 14, 15, 18‑23 Dec).
+The festive programme features Santa, his helpers and entertainment for families.

 Practical Information